-New CD "High Tea for Poets" due this winter!
+About "High Tea for Poets" ...

-What a year.
-The all-acoustic "High Tea for Poets" features 10 songs on death and change accompanied by The Virtual Strangers, a collection of stellar players from across the US: In addition to Jeff on vocals and acoustic guitars, there's David Dick on banjo, Sean Staples on mandolin, and Roger WIlliams on dobro, all from New England; from New York Alex Weiss Hills on accordion and piano; from North Carolina Susan Anderson on fiddle; and Hoosier Ron Kadish anchors on upright bass.
-Songs include Big Switch, Pareidolia, How I Became a Ghost, Fear, Indiana, I'm So Anxious (bluegrass take on Southside Johnny oldie!), Love at the Funeral, Remembrance Day, Something New, and Sister Rosetta Goes Before Us (Sam Phillips cover).
-For a preview, look for Pareidolia and How I Became a Ghost on the site player.
+The all-acoustic "High Tea for Poets" features 10 songs on death and change accompanied by The Virtual Strangers, a collection of stellar string band players from across the US: In addition to my usual contributions on vocals and acoustic guitars, there's David Dick on banjo, Sean Staples on mandolin, and Roger WIlliams on dobro, all from New England; from New York Alex Weiss Hills on accordion and piano; from North Carolina Susan Anderson on fiddle; and Hoosiers Ron Kadish and Keith Skooglund anchor on upright bass and additional guitars.
+Songs include Big Switch, Pareidolia, How I Became a Ghost, Remembrance Day, Fear, Indiana, Love at the Funeral, I'm So Anxious (bluegrass take on Southside Johnny oldie!), Sister Rosetta Goes Before Us (Sam Phillips cover), and Something New.

 Jeff Pens Official Bloomington, Ind.
 Community Song

-I'm proud to announce that today the City of Bloomington, ind., my home for the last 22 years, released to the public my song "Ride," which I was commissioned to write in honor of the city's bicentennial.
+(June 1, 2018) -- I'm proud to announce that today the City of Bloomington, ind., my home for the last 22 years, released to the public my song "Ride," which I was commissioned to write in honor of the city's bicentennial.
 You can find official audio and sheet music versions of the song, from full-band to solo acoustic, from piano-vocal to choir, from orchestra to concert band to marching band, at bloomingtoncommunitysong.com.